 Columbia in Monroe County, Illinois — The American Midwest (Great Lakes)

 Topics.
-This historical marker is listed in this topic list: Settlements & Settlers.
-A significant historical year for this entry is 1820.
+This historical marker is listed in these topic lists: Education • Women.
+A significant historical year for this entry is 1950.

 Location.
-38° 26.506′ N, 90° 11.922′ W. Marker is in Columbia, Illinois, in Monroe County.
-Marker is on West Cherry Street just north of South Rapp Avenue, on the right when traveling south.
 Touch for map.
-Marker is at or near this postal address: 208 S Rapp Ave, Columbia IL 62236, United States of America.
+Marker is at or near this postal address: 6 Gall Rd, Columbia IL 62236, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Gedern - Columbia Sister Cities since 1993 (here, next to this marker); Miller-Fiege Home (within shouting distance of this marker); Schaefer House (about 500 feet away, measured in a direct line); Franklin Inn & Buck TavernImmaculate Conception Church (approx. 0.2 miles away); Pfeffer Mercantile Store (approx. 0.2 miles away); Schmidt House & Brewery (approx. ¼ mile away); German Style Cottage (approx. 0.3 miles away).
+Whiteside Station (within shouting distance of this marker); Veterans Memorial (approx. 0.2 miles away); Schmidt Beer Cave (approx. ¼ mile away); Kaskaskia-Cahokia Trail (approx. 0.3 miles away); Rohm House (approx. 0.4 miles away); Eichmuller-Rau Building (approx. 0.4 miles away); German Style Cottage (approx. 0.4 miles away); Schmidt House & Brewery (approx. 0.4 miles away).
 Touch for a list and map of all markers in Columbia.

 Credits.
-This page was last revised on May 19, 2021.
-It was originally submitted on May 18, 2021, by Thomas Smith of Waterloo, Ill.
-This page has been viewed 32 times since then.
-Photos: 1, 2. submitted on May 18, 2021, by Thomas Smith of Waterloo, Ill. • Devry Becker Jones was the editor who published this page.
+This page was last revised on January 29, 2020.
+It was originally submitted on January 28, 2020, by Thomas Smith of Waterloo, Ill.
+This page has been viewed 60 times since then and 4 times this year.
+Photos: 1, 2. submitted on January 28, 2020, by Thomas Smith of Waterloo, Ill. • Devry Becker Jones was the editor who published this page.